-- (1) A sump is considered active while it is receiving drilling water or discharging to the surrounding land surface. - (2) Use GPS to determine locations in UTM coordinates (in meters) Zone 11, NAD 1983, and provide a map showing all locations monitored per Part II.B.1. - (3) Determine the maximum rate of discharge in gpm, and the total discharge in gpd, from each active sump to the surrounding land surface each day and describe the method of quantification used.
-Also report how many hours each active sump discharged each day.
+- (1) A sump is considered active while it is receiving drilling water or discharging to the surrounding land surface. - (2) Use GPS, or equivalent method, to determine locations in UTM coordinates in meters, UTM Zone 11, NAD27, and provide a map showing all locations monitored per Part II.B.1. - (3) Determine the maximum rate of discharge in gpm, and the total discharge in gpd, from each active sump(1) to the surrounding land surface each day, and describe the method of quantification used.
+Also report how many hours each active sump(1) discharged each day.
 If there is no surface discharge from the outfall that day, report 0 gpm, 0 gpd, and 0 hours.
 Also identify the hydrographic basin and whether the borehole is being abandoned or is being completed as a monitoring well or piezometer.